MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-reference.md

 This operation stops a subscription to the specified content type.

-When a subscription is stopped, you will no longer receive notifications and you will not be able to retrieve available content.
-If the subscription is later restarted, you will have access to new content from that point forward.
+When a subscription is stopped, you'll no longer receive notifications and you'll not be able to retrieve available content.
+If the subscription is later restarted, you'll have access to new content from that point forward.
 You will not be able to retrieve content that was available between the time the subscription was stopped and restarted.

 |Subscription|Description|
 |:-----|:-----|